Aero-Horsepower & Drag Loss Calculator

 Sam Wheeler (deceased)

 Sam Wheeler's ZX-11 powered streamliner next to a Kawasaki ZX-11.
 Bonneville is all about getting through the air.
 The shape for Sam's Liner was developed at The California Institute of Technology wind tunnel.
 In the 1997 wind tunnel document you can see Mike Geokan and his #226 Blue Bike in one of the pictures.
 The Cd is tested at .103.
-People ususally build something then test it.
+People usually build something then test it.
 Here it was done correctly i.e. the shape was developed then the shell was made.

 20 years later you put on weight and it gets more crowded in the cockpit...helmet too close to roll hoop.
 Hard to exit in fire suit.